 There's a running joke among hard core Survivor fans that Colby and Jeff Probst are gay lovers.
-It didn't help to diffuse the rumor when Colby said during the Heroes vs Villains pre-show special, and I quote, "Probst, snuffing the torch.
+It didn't help to diffuse the rumor when Colby said during the Heroes vs Villains pre-show special, "Probst, snuffing the torch.
 Man, I'd like to snuff that guy's torch."
-Seriously, he said this with a straight face... because he meant that he'd like to dismiss Probst from the game.
+What he meant was that he'd like to dismiss Probst from the game.
 Sometimes the fanssee what they want to see.

-On the "Greatest and Most Outrageous Moments" DVD for Borneo, there's an extended scene of something orignally shown during Jenna Lewis' boot episode.
+On the "Greatest and Most Outrageous Moments" DVD for Borneo, there's an extended scene of something originally shown during Jenna Lewis' boot episode.
 The scene featured Gervase, Sean and Rudy discussing Richard's fishing ability and whether it was worth the value of him not doing any other work around camp.
-The conversation then turns to Dr Sean discussing Rich being a "fat naked fag", and how he would buy a calandar of other FNF's scuba diving and rock climbing.
-Ironically, Rudy said that such a calandar would sell "To the queers, anyway".
+The conversation then turns to Dr Sean discussing Rich being a "fat naked fag", and how he would buy a calendar of other FNF's scuba diving and rock climbing.
+Ironically, Rudy said that such a calendar would sell "To the queers, anyway".